Description

 Tasting Notes:

-Very fermenty/fruity, lower acidity with good body, a wild old world natural processed.
-This crop year is a little more traditional Indonesian coffee but roasts nicely, thick and creamy with a sweet edge; hints of acidity and strong fruit/oak tones on a more nutty/earthy/chocolaty profile.
+Very fermenty/fruity, lower acidity cup with good body.
+A wild old world natural processed good from light to dark.
+A beautiful tasting bean this season: slightly fruitier but still balances with traditional Indonesian character.
+Hints of acidity with stronger fruitiness at lighter roasts, strong fruit/oak tones on a more nutty/earthy/chocolaty profile at darker roast points.
 No missing the wild side in this cup.
-Medium to dark roasts are where one should shoot, mutes some nutty tones and pronounces the chocolaty factor, still plenty of wild fruity natural processed tones in the cup.
+Medium roasts are where one should shoot for their first roast, mutes some nutty tones and pronounces the chocolaty factor for some balance, still plenty of wild fruity natural processed tones in the cup.
 Dark roasts will introduce some smoky accents but retain great sweetness.
 A great balance of slow dried natural with thick and creamy dark tones all in one cup.

 Roasting Notes: